top of page

 Colin Phillips - Youth Environment Education Worker

-I believe that experiential learning is one of the most powerful ways to support this connection.
-When children and young people are given the freedom to explore, follow their own interests, and take ownership of their experiences, nature becomes not just a place to learn, but a space to grow.
-Green and blue spaces offer an infinite array of discoveries — not just about the world around them, but about who they are within it.
+"When children and young people are given the freedom to explore, follow their own interests, and take ownership of their experiences, nature becomes not just a place to learn, but a space to grow.
+Green and blue spaces offer an infinite array of discoveries — not just about the world around them, but about who they are within it."

-My approach is informed by academic theory but always grounded in hands-on, real-world practice.
-I’m especially interested in moving away from more traditional models of environmental education.
+"I’m especially interested in moving away from more traditional models of environmental education.
 Rather than focusing solely on facts or behaviour change, I aim to provide young people with the space to build a personal, meaningful relationship with the natural world — on their own terms.
-In this work, I see myself less as a teacher and more as a guide, creating opportunities for connection rather than directing outcomes.
+In this work, I see myself less as a teacher and more as a guide, creating opportunities for connection rather than directing outcomes."

-While many of the most beautiful and powerful interactions with nature are hard to measure, I’m deeply interested in the long-term impact these experiences can have.
-Both contact and connection with the natural world are vital — not just for understanding ecosystems, but for fostering wellbeing, identity, and belonging.
+"While many of the most beautiful and powerful interactions with nature are hard to measure, I’m deeply interested in the long-term impact these experiences can have.
+Both contact and connection with the natural world are vital — not just for understanding ecosystems, but for fostering wellbeing, identity, and belonging."

-I’m also passionate about supporting other educators to feel confident in providing these kinds of opportunities.
-By sharing ideas and approaches, I hope to help others create inclusive, open-ended experiences where all young people can feel at home in nature.
+Colin is also passionate about supporting other educators to feel confident in providing these kinds of opportunities.
+"By sharing ideas and approaches, I hope to help others create inclusive, open-ended experiences where all young people can feel at home in nature."

-Stay wild.
+Stay wild!

 Contact: Colin@rewildingyouth.co.uk